On the separation of correlation-assisted sum capacities of multiple access channels: Optimization of Lipschitz-like functions

 All the algorithms we propose in this study are designed to optimize any $\beta$-Lipschitz-like function~$f$.
 The function $\beta$ is assumed to be known beforehand, but the function $f$ is unknown and we can only query it at a specified point.
 The algorithms can then use the knowledge of the domain, the function $\beta$, the queried points and corresponding values of the objective function $f$ to approximate the maximum of $f$ to an additive precision $\epsilon > 0$.
 Such a setting is commonly used to study the performance of optimization algorithms~\cite{deklerk2008complexity}.

+In order to make concrete statements about the complexity of optimization, we will assume that $\beta$ does not explicitly depend on the dimension.
+Our algorithms and convergence analysis are valid even if this assumption does not hold.
 By an efficient algorithm for optimization, we mean an algorithm that computes the optimum of $f$ to a given additive precision $\epsilon > 0$ in time polynomial in the dimension and inverse precision $1/\epsilon$.
 We sometimes informally use the phrase ``practically efficient" and variations thereof to mean that the algorithm runs reasonably fast in practice, e.g., to exclude situations where the scaling of runtime with dimension is too large (for example, $O(d^{10})$).